Daniibooii/Technical-Interview-Questions/README.md

 a) Read a given set of numbers.
 b) Calculate and return the average of the numbers<br>
 Write a function that tests whether or not a string is a palindrome; see if you can do it in NODE.<br>
+Write a function that outputs an array of the nth number of the Fibonacci sequence<br>